vinodwagh07/quizApplication/README.md

 # quizApplication
-This is Python GUI based project on Quiz Application.
+This project is simple quiz application built using Python and Tkinter.